Please Don't Go (KC and the Sunshine Band song): Double You version

-Italian Eurodance group Double You recorded a cover version of "Please Don't Go" in 1992.
-Produced by Roberto Zanetti, the song was released in January, earning multiple gold and platinum status and becoming a hit in Europe, Latin America, Africa and Asia.
-The record was also moderately successful in North America (top ten maxi sales), Israel (#12) and in the UK (#2 on the Cool Cuts Chart).
+Italian Eurodance group Double You released a cover version of "Please Don't Go" in 1992 by ZYX Music.
+Produced by Roberto Zanetti, the song earned multiple gold and platinum status and became a hit in Europe.
+The record was also moderately successful in North America and in the UK.

-Double You's version of "Please Don't Go" was later adopted as closing theme by Gianni Boncompagni for his TV Show Non è la RAI in 1992.

 In 2005, Double You released "Please Don't Go 2005" on Triple B Records in collaboration with artist Don Cartel.
-The single hit the Dutch Mega Top 100 chart at No. 40 and the Pepsi Chart at No. 38.
+The single hit the Dutch Mega Top 100 chart at number 40 and the Pepsi Chart at number 38.